Have you figured out your bakery’s target market?

 Are they aged 35-50 with highly demanding careers?

-You need to be able to picture this ideal person so that you can let them know all about how great you are.
-They will know it’s true because you will be hitting the bullseye!
+You need to picture this ideal person so that you can let them know all about how great you are.
+They will know it’s true because you will hit the bullseye!
 The “bullseye” here is their problem.
 You will be perfectly solving their problem!

 Could they be rich and money is no object?